Excel Training Techniques to Effectively Mine Data

 A public parking garage is attached to the building; the entrance is on Vermont Ave.
 Their rates are: $17 per day Monday through Friday from 6:00 a.m. to 7:00 p.m.

 NHCAA has not negotiated discounted rooms; however MicroTek, the facility where the training will be held, has negotiated reduced room rates with several nearby hotels.

 For a list of properties that MicroTek has negotiated with, please review the MicroTek website.
-We encourage you to book early as June is a desirable time of year to visit DC.

 - Distance to hotel: 5 miles